HackerPen/rfcs/README.md

 Some of our features may still be in the exploratory stages, and have no timeframe available.
 These are included in the roadmap only for early feedback.
 These are marked as follows:

+- **in development:**\
+Feature under development.
+We have designed a solution and are actively implementing it

 - **in design:**\
 Feature in discovery phase.
 We have decided to build this feature, but are still figuring out _how_.